Suspicious Packages Containing Explosives Sent To Several Military Installations Around Washington DC

 — CNN Breaking News (@cnnbrk) March 26, 2018

 Bomb squads were also deployed to the affected areas to assess the situation.
 Teams were deployed to clear out the buildings of possible additional explosives.
 Fort McNair was cleared at around 1:15 p.m.
-Fortunately, none of the packages had actually exploded and no one was hurt or injured.
+Fortunately, none of the packages had exploded, and no one was hurt or injured.

-The US Army recently issued a statement and revealed that the packages that were sent to the installations have already been “rendered safe.”
-It isn’t clear just yet if the packages had actually contained working bombs and authorities have not yet revealed any details regarding the identity of the sender or who the packages were being mailed to.
-All of the packages have already been collected by the FBI for further analysis.
+The U.S. Army recently issued a statement and revealed that the packages that were sent to the installations have already been “rendered safe.”
+It isn’t clear yet if the packages had contained working bombs and authorities have not yet revealed any details regarding the identity of the sender or who the packages were being mailed to.
+The FBI has collected all of the packages for further analysis.

 Investigators are still trying to determine if all of the packages are linked and if all of them were sent from a single location.
-Authorities believe that whoever sent the packages may have sent them letters before.
+Authorities believe that whoever sent the packages may have sent them letters beforehand.